 NOTE: The operator shall state this power on every application for a permission to operate a radar station.

 The transmitter power shall be referenced with respect to the output port of the radar transmitter.
 The antenna shall be replaced by a suitable adapter to adapt the rotary joint to a waveguide with a plane flange.
 On that flange a high-power directional coupler will be mounted with its main port terminated by a matching high-power dummy load.
-The coupled port shall have a sufficient attenuation within the whole frequency band 2 300 MHz to 3 500 MHz to avoid saturation of the measurement equipment
+The coupled port shall have a sufficient attenuation within the whole frequency band 2 700 MHz to 3 100 MHz to avoid saturation of the measurement equipment.
+The coupling factor shall be known in the allocated band with the necessary accuracy to achieve the required transmitter power measurement accuracy of ±1,5 dB (see table 5).

+The measurement set-up shall be as described in Annex B.

 To determine the Peak Envelope Power of the pulse a peak power meter with direct reading of the transmitter peak power should be used.

 To reference the indicated transmitter power to the transmitter output flange the coupling factor has to be taken into account.